-As we are moving towards spring, we can now get rid of heavy foods and the sedentary lifestyle – no thanks to winter!
+As we move towards spring, we shift away from heavy foods and the sedentary lifestyle.
 Spring is all about the fresh, light and nutrient dense foods and drinks, which taste even better when they are in season.
 To help you put a spring in your step, here are the most colourful seasonal foods you should be eating:

 Rhubarb is a rich source of antioxidants called anthocyanins which provide it’s bright red colour.
 Anthocyanins are thought to play a role with cardiovascular health by improving our cholesterol profile and reducing certain biomarkers associated with heart disease.

 The redder your rhubarb the greater the anthocyanin content and uptake!

 This leafy green not only has a delicious peppery flavour, but is also an extremely rich source of vitamin K. In fact, just 34g contains over 100% of our daily requirements.
 Vitamin K is an essential nutrient required for blood clotting and healthy bones.
 Since it is a fat-soluble vitamin, adding fat such as avocado or olive oil to watercress can help to increase its absorption.

 Many think that oranges are a top source of vitamin C, but did you know that purple sprouting broccoli comes with more!
 Vitamin C is a critical nutrient for immunity, energy production and even healthy skin.
 Since this water soluble nutrient isn’t stored within the body it needs to be topped up on a daily basis.

 Vitamin C is a delicate nutrient and can easily be destroyed with heat, therefore aim to only lightly steam your purple sprouting broccoli to get maximum benefits.

 4. Spring Greens